 The newSPFinal ConcurrenceWindowExpiration notification in CMIP (VNFN – SvNewSpFinalConcurrenceCreateWindowExpirationNotification in XML) is sent to the Old Service Provider’s SOA), if they support the notification according to their NPAC Customer No New SP Concurrence Notification Indicator in their service provider profile on the NPAC SMS.
 The subscription version will remain in ‘pending’ until the duration for the Pending SV Cancellation tunable on the NPAC SMS has passed.

+Chapter 8, test case 8.1.2.4.1.7, re-instate Test Case.

 Chapter 8, test case 8.1.2.4.1.17, delete Test Case.

 Chapter 8, test case Modify_Active_4, change "single TN" to "range of TNs".